o2r-project/ansible/README.md

 ### MongoDB

-MongoDB is running in version `3.4` in a container, but without a system service configuration.
+MongoDB is running in version `3.6` in a container, but without a system service configuration.

-Außerdem muss auf der MongoDB ein [replication set](https://docs.mongodb.com/manual/replication/) konfiguriert und initialisiert sein, selbst wenn es keine Replikationen gibt, weil der [oplog](https://docs.mongodb.com/manual/core/replica-set-oplog/) von einigen Microservices für event-basierte Updates genutzt wird.
-Die entsprechenden Tasks sind in der Rolle `roles/mongodb` enthalten.
+**Important**: The MongoDB must have a [replication set](https://docs.mongodb.com/manual/replication/) configured and initialised, even if there are no replications, because the [oplog](https://docs.mongodb.com/manual/core/replica-set-oplog/) is used by some microservices as a makeshift event queue for notifications.
+The taks to set this up are included in the role, `roles/mongodb`.

 To get the current state of the MongoDB, run